Donald Carter (on leave spring 2020)

 Students Leading the Change for Racial and Gender Justice: Identity, Agency, Transformative Leadership.

 This leadership project brings together students, faculty, and staff from Hamilton College and comparable institutions for two main purposes.
 One is to promote an intersectional understanding about raced and gendered campus climates that give rise to a range of damaging experiences, from the more subtle micro-aggression to hate crimes and sexual assaults and rape.
 The other purpose is to develop organizing strategies to create diverse, safe, and just campuses.
 This course includes a required field study at the Highlander Center in Tennessee, March 19-24.
 Prerequisite, Intro level course in either WMGST, AFRST, or SOC.
 (Same as Women's and Gender Studies 289.)
 Maximum enrollment, 12.
 Margo Okazawa-Rey.

 Black Popular Culture.

-Through a close examination of selected works by West African writers such as Kobina Sekyi, Casley-Hayford, Mabel Dove, Ayi Kwei Armah, Efua Sutherland, Ama Ata Aidoo, Kofi Awoonor, Atukwei Okai, Yaw Asare, Akosua Busia, Kofi Anyidoho and Amma Darko, students will examine how the Slave Castles, the Sankofa Bird and Ananse the Spider have shaped the manner in which Ghanaian writers portray their society (post-1900).
+Through a close examination of selected works by West African writers such as Kobina Sekyi, Casely-Hayford, Mabel Dove, Ayi Kwei Armah, Efua Sutherland, Ama Ata Aidoo, Kofi Awoonor, Atukwei Okai, Yaw Asare, Akosua Busia, Kofi Anyidoho and Amma Darko, students will examine how the Slave Castles, the Sankofa Bird and Ananse the Spider have shaped the manner in which Ghanaian writers portray their society.
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature (204, 205, 206 or 264 preferred).
-(History or Identity and Difference) (Same as Literature and Creative Writing 313.)
-Maximum enrollment, 20.
-Odamtten.
+(History or Identity and Difference) (Same as Literature 313.)
+Maximum enrollment, 18.

 Globalization and African Diaspora in Europe.